Dr Mick UrbaniakLecturer

 PhD Supervision Interests

-We are seeking to recruit PhD and MRes students interested in applying genetic, proteomic and chemical biology approaches to study the basic biology of the Trypanosoma brucei and related trypanosomatids, which are the etiological agents of a number of diseases in developing countries.
+My laboratory is seeking to recruit PhD and MRes students interested in the basic biology of Trypanosoma brucei and Leishmania species, which are the etiological agents of a number of diseases in developing countries.
+We can offer projects that use genetic, proteomic and biochemical approaches to study the parasites in vitro and in vivo.
+Please contact me for further details (No funded positions currently available).

 The Dictyostelium prestalk inducer differentiation-inducing factor-1 (DIF-1) triggers unexpectedly complex global phosphorylation changes